pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 ---------------------------------

-The ModelChain class has a lot going in inside it in order to make users' ipython as simple as possible.
+The ModelChain class has a lot going in inside it in order to make users' code as simple as possible.

 The key parts of ModelChain are:

     1. The :py:meth:`ModelChain.run_model() <.ModelChain.run_model>` method
-1. A set of methods that wrap and call the PVSystem methods.
+    2. A set of methods that wrap and call the PVSystem methods.
-1. A set of methods that inspect user-supplied objects to determine the appropriate default models.
+    3. A set of methods that inspect user-supplied objects to determine the appropriate default models.

 run_model
 ~~~~~~~~~